lukasl-dev/waterlink/README.md

 ### :phone: Create a requester

-The Connection is the interface between waterlink and **Lavalink's HTTP API**.
+The Requester is the interface between waterlink and **Lavalink's HTTP API**.
 It is required to interact access the **connectionless use cases** and can be opened by the `waterlink.NewRequester` function.

 <details>
   <summary>Usage</summary>